tyoeer/Chaoshead/README.md

 - (Level) element: a type of object e.g. Blasters, Armor Plates.
 - Item: Something GR-18 can grab and carry.
 - Mapping vs. Value (in the context of properties): a value is the raw number saved in the file, a mapping is what that number means.
-  E.g. value 1 for rotation is mapped to/mappnig "Up".
+  E.g. value 1 for rotation is mapping/mapped to "Up".

 ## Scripting
 Chasohead executes from the scripts folder, which can be opened from the Misc. tab.